top of page

 • “Are you feeling more stressed than usual?”

-That's when the real story often surfaces:
+And that’s when the real story often surfaces.

 Why Blood Sugar Deserves a Seat at the Dental Table